kancharlaNarmadha/1B/README.md

 ## Algorithm

-1.Create a class StringBufferExample4 and define the main() method to run the program.
+1.Create a class StringReplaceExample and define the main() method to execute the program.

-2.Use a Scanner object to take input from the user: a string, followed by two integers representing start and end indices.
+2.Use a Scanner object to read a string input from the user.

-3.Create a StringBuffer object initialized with the input string.
+3.Create a StringBuilder object initialized with the input string.

-4.Call the delete(startIndex, endIndex) method on the StringBuffer object to remove characters from startIndex to endIndex - 1.
+4.Use the replace(beginIndex, endIndex, replacement) method on the StringBuilder to replace the substring from beginIndex to endIndex - 1 with "Java".

-5.Print the modified string using System.out.println().
+5.Print the updated string using System.out.println().